priyanshkedia04/Face-Detection-and-Recognition/README.md

 ### Installing

-*Download Jupyter Notebook
+* Download Jupyter Notebook

-*No further installation
+* No further installation

 ### Executing program

 There are 4 phases of this program, run each of them.

-*Extract embeddings from face dataset
+* Extract embeddings from face dataset

-*Train face recognition model
+* Train face recognition model

-*Recognize faces with OpenCV
+* Recognize faces with OpenCV

-*Recognize faces in video streams
+* Rcognize faces in video streams

 ## Help